Law - BA (Hons)

-- at least 280 points, including at least two A levels or a Level 3 Advanced Diploma, or equivalent
+- for entry in the 2016-17 academic year: at least 280 points, including at least two A levels or a Level 3 Advanced Diploma, or equivalent

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you’re studying full-time, each year (level) is worth 120 credits.

 In Year 1 you’ll study core modules designed to give you a solid foundation in the principles of law, including the legal system and criminal law.